embSneakers/embSneakers/README.md

 <br/><br/>

 <img src="./source/combined_samples.jpg" style="width: 500px; height:auto;">
-(b) Examples of sneaker products by cluster for the combined attribute.
+(b) Examples of sneaker products by cluster for the combined attribute.<br/>
 Figure 2.
 Centroids within clusters and their 15-nearest neighbors based on the combined embedding.